P-p-H-d/mlib/README.md

 ##### void string\_cat(string\_t v, const string\_t v2)

-Apprend the string with the string 'v2'.
+Append the string with the string 'v2'.

 ##### int string\_cmp\_str(const string\_t v1, const char str[])

-Perform a byte comparaison of the string and the array of char by using the strcmp function and return the result of this comparison.
+Perform a byte comparison of the string and the array of char by using the strcmp function and return the result of this comparison.

 ##### int string\_cmp(const string\_t v1, const string\_t v2)

-Perform a byte comparaison of both string by using the strcmp function and return the result of this comparison.
+Perform a byte comparison of both string by using the strcmp function and return the result of this comparison.

 ##### bool string\_equal\_str\_p(const string\_t v1, const char str[])